 Originated in France, the Garconne style is modern and elegant but simple and has an androgynous silhouette.
 It’s casual wear perfect for days when you have no idea what to wear.
 All you have to do is put your jeans on and pair them with a t-shirt or loose-fitting blouse and shiny loafers.
 You may also combine any rugged menswear that you have with feminine pieces.

 This style portrays the stereotypical impression of nerds or geeks, which is bookish and introverted.
 As such, it usually includes wearing oversized eyeglasses, loafers, baggy or loose-fitting pants, sleeved long dresses, and midi or long skirts.

 Although not really considered a style, this is known for its simplicity and cuteness.
 It’s a look that you might have already tried in the past.
 The style includes clothes that are easy to wear and comfortable, such as jumpers, jeans, cute mini dresses and skirts, and tees.
 You also only need cool and simple accessories like sneakers, doll shoes, mini backpacks, and sling bags.

-This fashion style also usually includes tight-fitting bottoms and bold and dark accessories.
+This fashion style also usually includes tight-fitting bottoms, combat boots and bold and dark accessories.
 It is perfect for themed parties or casual events.

 A style that can suit almost everyone, the grunge originated in the 1980s in Seattle.
 It is edgy, messy, and comfortable that usually involves a lot of layering or oversize silhouette.
 If this is the style that you prefer during your off-work days or travels, fill your closet with slogan tees, shirts with band logos or names, flannel shirts, cropped tops, slouchy or oversized sweaters or knits, leather jackets, ripped jeans, leggings, or tights, and disheveled skirts.